k1tj0ng/CLab-Tue-Group4/README.md

 ## Exercise 3 - Timer Interfaces

 ### Summary
 This section is the system's timer software module.
 The timer should trigger a callback function at regular intervals, allow resetting the interval, and trigger a one-shot event.
 The module is designed using a general-purpose timer (TIM2).
+This exercise is based of the project **W06-C-timers**.

 ### Usage
 The timer module allows you to: